aguirluis/github-slideshow/_posts/0000-01-02-aguirluis.md

 layout: slide
 title: "Welcome to aguilu's slide!"
 ---
-This is my Awesome Slide
+This is my Awesome Slide 🎉
-Welcome to My Awesome Slide!!
 Use the left arrow to go back!